-Many parents have concerns about talking with their children about sex.
+Many parents have concerns about talking to their kids about sex.

-Perhaps you fear the discussion will promote sex instead of discourage it.
-Or that your child might ask you about your past.
-Maybe you’re concerned about the potential for questions you can’t answer.
-Some parents say that it is just too embarrassing.
+Perhaps you’re afraid the discussion will promote sex instead of discouraging it.
+Or that your child might ask about your past.
+Maybe you’re concerned about questions you might not be able to answer.
+Some parents say that it’s just too embarrassing.

-11.5 percent said they had had four or more sexual partners.
-Centers for Disease Control Youth Risk Behavior Survey, 2015
+- 11.5 percent said they had had four or more sexual partners.

-30.1 percent said they had had sexual intercourse in the past three months.
-Centers for Disease Control Youth Risk Behavior Survey, 2015
+- 30.1 percent said they had had intercourse in the past three months.

-3.9 percent of U.S. teens said they had had sexual intercourse for the first time before age 13.
-Centers for Disease Control Youth Risk Behavior Survey, 2015
+- 3.9 percent of U.S. teens said they had had sex for the first time before age 13.

-15 to 24-year-olds account for nearly half of the 20 million new cases of sexually transmitted infections each year.
-Centers for Disease Control 2015 STD Surveillance Report
+- 15 to 24-year-olds account for nearly half of the 20 million new cases of sexually transmitted infections each year.

 The Information Highway

-If children aren’t learning about sex from you, where do they look for the answers?
-When Barna Research group asked, “Who should be responsible for teaching young people about sex?” respondents overwhelmingly said that parents should be the ones to teach their children about sex.
-But numerous surveys of teens and young adults say that television and the Internet are their top sources for information and ideas about sex, usually followed by schools, parents and peers.
+Barna Research group asked, “Who should be responsible for teaching young people about sex?”
+Respondents overwhelmingly said that parents should be the ones to do so.
+Many teens and young adults say television and the internet are their top sources for information and ideas about sex, usually followed by schools, parents, and peers.

-Today’s children are hearing about sex much earlier and are exposed to sexuality at virtually every turn in our society.
-Research has shown that by the time a child turns 18 he/she has witnessed 250,000 sexual acts on television.
-Interestingly, more than 75 percent of the videos on MTV show some sort of sexual act in which the woman is a sexual object.
+Today’s children hear about sex early on and are exposed to sexuality at virtually every turn in our society.
+In fact, by the time a child turns 18, he/she has witnessed 250,000 sexual acts on television.
+Interestingly, more than 75 percent of the videos on MTV show some sort of sexual activity in which the woman is a sexual object.
 In 2009, approximately 92% of the 174 songs that made it into the Top 10 contained reproductive messages.
-(None of these figures include images on the Internet and social media.)
+(None of these figures include images on the internet and social media.)

 YES!
 Parents Really Can Make a Difference!

 Studies show that you can most dramatically impact your child’s behavior by clearly defining your expectations within the context of close family connectedness.
-According to a 2008 study published in the Journal of Marriage and Family (and many other studies), perceived parental disapproval of teen sexual activity and contraceptive use significantly influences the delay of risky sexual behavior in teenagers.
+According to a 2008 Journal of Marriage and Family study (and many others), perceived parental disapproval of teen sexual activity and contraceptive use significantly influences teenagers’ delay of risky sexual behavior.

-Simply put, parents should be the first and best educators of their children in all matters.
-This is especially true about human sexuality, growth and development, and healthy attitudes and values about relationships.
-Although young people tend to act embarrassed, research has shown that teens do want accurate information and they prefer getting the information from you.
+Simply put, kids benefit when their parents educate them about human sexuality, growth and development, and healthy attitudes and values about relationships.
+Although young people tend to act embarrassed, research suggests that teens do want accurate information.
+And they prefer getting the information from you.

-The best time to start talking with children about sex is when they are young.
+So, when’s the best time to start talking with children about sex?
+When they are young.
 Look for teachable moments, such as when you see a pregnant woman or a peer’s new brother or sister, as a natural discussion-starter.

 Focus your conversation with elementary-age children on:

-the correct names of sexual organs and body parts,
+- the proper names of sexual organs and body parts,

-If they are old enough to ask questions, they are old enough to receive correct answers.
+If they’re old enough to ask questions, they’re old enough to get correct answers.
 Make sure to clarify your child’s question.
-When you understand the question, answer it briefly and simply.
-If they want to know more, they’ll ask additional questions.
+When you understand what they’re asking, answer it briefly and simply.
+If they want to know more, they’ll ask.
 You might want to practice talking privately with your spouse or another adult.

 Middle school students need to talk about:

-As embarrassing as it may be, it is crucial that you talk with your teen about all aspects of sex, including oral sex.
-It’s also a good time to discuss why people date and what healthy dating relationships look like.
+As embarrassing as it may be, talking with your teen about all aspects of sex, including oral sex, is crucial.
+It’s also an excellent time to discuss why people date and what healthy dating relationships look like.

 Discussions with high school students should continue to be about: